-School of Life Sciences, Ariaona State University, Tempe, AZ 85287-4501, USA The Living Desert, Palm Desert, CA 92260-6156, USA Tlurner Endangered Species Fund, Ladder Ranch, Caballo, NM 87931, USA
+School of Life Sciences, Arizona State University, Tempe, AZ 85287-4501, USA The Living Desert, Palm Desert, CA 92260-6156, USA Turner Endangered Species Fund, Ladder Ranch, Caballo, NM 87931, USA

 Although inbreeding can reduce individual fitness and contribute to population extinction, gene flow between inbred but unrelated populations may overcome these effects.
-Among extant Mexican wolves ( $Ganis\ lupus\ baileyi$ ), inbreeding had reduced genetic diversity and potentially lowered fitness, and as a result, three unrelated captive wolf lineages were merged beginning in 1995.
+Among extant Mexican wolves (Canii hippet baligoi), inbreeding had reduced genetic diversity and potentially lowered fitness, and as a result, three unrelated captive wolf lineages were merged beginning in 1995.
 We examined the effect of inbreeding and the merging of the founding lineages on three fitness traits in the captive population and on litter size in the reintroduced population.
-We found little evidence of inbreeding depression among captive wolves of the founding lineages, but large fitness increases, genetic rescue, for all traits examined among $F_1$ offspring of the founding lineages.
+We found little evidence of inbreeding depression among captive wolves of the founding lineages.
 In addition, we observed strong inbreeding depression among wolves descended from $F_1$ wolves.
-These results suggest a high load of delererious alleles in the McBeide lineage, the largest of the founding lineages.
-In the wild, reintroduced population, there were large fitness differences between McBride wolves and wolves with ancestry from two or more lineages, again indicating a genetic rescue.
+These results suggest a high load of deleterious alleles in the McBride lineages, differences between McBride wolves and wolves with ancestry from two or more lineages, again indicating a genetic rescue.
 The low litter and pack sizes observed in the wild population are consistent with this genetic load, but it appears that there is still potential to establish vigorous wild populations.